 John Brown joins us again, and tells us that fiction “is all about guiding an emotional response in a reader.”
 We begin with a discussion of depression, which John (like many of us) had to deal with.
 He tells us about the paths for emotional response, and how a beginning writer can end up in the depths of depression just by looking at the work of successful writers.

 But working through that, especially with cognitive therapy, can provide the writer with fantastic tools for informing his or her writing.
 And those tools are really why you’re here.
 Listen closely!

 Writing Prompt: Give us villainous heroes, romance, and something that evokes terror.

-This entry was posted on Sunday, October 4th, 2009 at 5:53 pm and is filed under Guest, Writing Prompt.
+This entry was posted on Sunday, October 4th, 2009 at 5:53 pm and is filed under Guest, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.